Chlamydia Testing and Treatment in NYC for Men and Women

 Untreated chlamydia in pregnancy puts the woman at greater risk of complications.
 A pregnant woman who has been diagnosed with chlamydia can pass the infection to her baby during childbirth.
 Sexually transmitted infections including chlamydia increase the risk of miscarriage, premature birth, life-threatening ectopic pregnancies, and infertility.

-If you’re expecting and think you may have chlamydia, talk to top-rated urologists in New York City at the offices of New York Urology Specialists about getting tested.
+If you’re expecting and think you may have chlamydia, talk to top-rated urologists in New York City at New York Urology Specialists about getting tested.
 There are appropriate treatment options for chlamydia and other sexually transmitted diseases during pregnancy.

 Key Takeaways About Chlamydia in Women